tellor-io/frontendBoilerplate/README.md

 [![Product Name Screen Shot][screenshot]](https://github.com/tellor-io/frontendBoilerplate)

-The idea behind the frontend boilerplate is to cut down development time, by creating a reusable module that contains helpful web3 frontend capabilities.
+The idea behind the frontend boilerplate is to cut down development time, by creating a reusable module that contains helpful, necessary and reoccurring web3 frontend capabilities.
 This includes, but is not limited to:

 * MetaMask/WalletConnect connectivity
 * Light/Dark Mode